rgzn/r_guides/R_resources.md

 __Statistical Inference via Data Science__
 https://moderndive.com/1-getting-started.html

-If you have are kinda familiar with code, or have even coded in old school base R extensively, but are new to tidy R or data science with R, [Hadley's](https://github.com/hadley) book is the definitive guide to analyzing data with R:
+If are familiar with general coding principles, or have even coded in old school base R extensively, but are new to tidy R or data science with R, [Hadley's](https://github.com/hadley) book is the definitive guide to analyzing data with R. It's also great for more experienced coders as a guide to organizing the data analysis work flow.

 __R for Data Science__
 https://r4ds.had.co.nz/index.html